malyabee/IaC/README.md

 This project host differt cluster environments (Infrasturcture as a Code) for Learn and Development.

-In this projects you can find multiple Vagrantfiles to setup different dev environments based on "centos/7" All these Vagrant files configured  virtualbox as a provider.
+In this project you can find multiple Vagrantfiles to setup different dev environments based on "centos/7" All these Vagrant files configured  virtualbox as a provider.